 Fannie Market Share

-The Fannie market share assumptions are based on incoming securitization, acquisition and securitization data, as well as quarterly MDO and annual HMDA (and other data) used to size the share of the market thjat goes to Fannie and other secondary market participants (Freddie, Ginnie, Held-on-Book and PLS).
+The Fannie market share assumptions are based on incoming securitization, acquisition and securitization data, as well as quarterly mortgage debt outstanding (MDO) and annual HMDA (and other data) used to size the share of the market that goes to Fannie and other secondary market participants (Freddie, Ginnie, Held-on-Book and PLS).
 The following example from the Q2 2015 forecast illustrates how ESR produces market share assumptions.
-This represent the final implemented strategy following discussion with the ESR forecasting group and approved by the ESR VP:
+This represents the final implemented strategy following discussion with the ESR forecasting group and approved by the ESR VP:

 Long-Term Assumptions/Forecast Recommendation for 2015 Q2 Forecast: